 (3) Serious breach of lease provision(s)

 (4) Tenant engagement in criminal (i.e. drug-related) activity on rental premises

-If you believe your tenant has taken action which may amount to a breach under the aforementioned provisions you should contact counsel immediately to discuss the situation and your options.
-You do not have the option to attempt to self-help and Evict The Tenant yourself.
+If you believe your tenant has taken action which may amount to a breach of the aforementioned provisions, you should contact counsel immediately to discuss the situation and your options.
+You do not have the option to attempt to self-help and Evict the Tenant yourself.
 This means that you may not attempt to constructively Evict The Tenant by changing the locks or discontinuing utility services.
 If you choose to do so, regardless of the tenant’s actions or inactions which you felt warranted such maneuver, you may be liable to the tenant.
 There are appropriate legal procedures which govern eviction.

 The Eviction Process

-The following is step-by-step process, which must be followed in order to legally evict a tenant.
+The following is the step-by-step process, which must be followed in order to legally evict a tenant: